torressa/cspy/docs/how_to.rst

         		arr[0] = cumulative_res + 1
         	return arr

 Your custom REF can then be passed with this format, into the algorithm of choice using the ``REF`` argument (see individual algorithms for details).
 Note that for the :class:`BiDirectional` algorithm, due to the properties of the algorithm, if you want to use this feature, you have to pass two custom REFs: one for the forward search and one for the backward search.
-Where the backward REF has to be the inverse of the forward REF, otherwise the algorithm will not return a meningful path (`Tilk et al 2017`_).
+Where the backward REF has to be the inverse of the forward REF, otherwise the algorithm will not return a meaningful path (`Tilk et al 2017`_).

 .. _Tilk et al 2017: https://www.sciencedirect.com/science/article/pii/S0377221717302035